solar panel optimiser

 Who can install solar optimisers?

-5 key considerations before purchasing solar optimiserssolar optimiser on roof
+5 key considerations before purchasing solar optimisers

 If you’re looking to purchase or upgrade your home with solar panel optimisers, there are a few things to consider first.
 Solar optimisers come with a variety of features and may be better suited to one house than the other.
 Here are five key considerations every homeowner should know about:

-1. Panel and roof positioning: If any of the panels on your roof are obstructed by shade or other objects that reduce the amount of exposure to sunlight they receive, optimisers may be an ideal choice to ensure you’re getting the most out of your PV system.
+1. Panel and roof positioning: If any of the panels on your roof are obstructed by shade or other objects that reduce the amount of sunlight they receive, optimisers may be an ideal choice to ensure you’re getting the most out of your PV system.

-3. Monitoring capabilities: If you’re a savvy solar enthusiast who wants to monitor your solar panel system’s performance, down to the efficiency of individual panels, optimisers can help.
+3. Monitoring capabilities: If you’re a savvy solar enthusiast who wants to monitor your solar panel system’s performance down to the efficiency of individual panels, optimisers can help.

 4. Sticking to a budget: If you’ve made up your mind about solar optimisation, do your research on the make, model, types and manufacturers.